nautobot/nautobot/nautobot/docs/rest-api/filtering.md

 Custom fields can be mixed with built-in fields to further narrow results.
 When creating a custom string field, the type of filtering selected (loose versus exact) determines whether partial or full matching is used.

+!!! check "Enhanced in version 1.4.0"
-_Added in version 1.4.0_: Custom fields can use the lookup expressions listed in the next section by prepending `cf_` to the custom field `name` (and not the `slug`) followed by the required lookup type (see below).
+    Custom fields can use the lookup expressions listed in the next section by prepending `cf_` to the custom field `name` (and not the `slug`) followed by the required lookup type (see below).

 ## Lookup Expressions

-Certain model fields (including, in Nautobot 1.4 and later, custom fields of type `text`, `url`, `select`, `integer`, and `date`) also support filtering using additional lookup expressions.
+Certain model fields (including, in Nautobot 1.4.0 and later, custom fields of type `text`, `url`, `select`, `integer`, and `date`) also support filtering using additional lookup expressions.
 This allows for negation and other context-specific filtering.

 These lookup expressions can be applied by adding a suffix to the desired field's name, e.g. `mac_address__n`.
 In this case, the filter expression is for negation and it is separated by two underscores.
 Below are the lookup expressions that are supported across different field types.